What is drip marketing?

 Communicate based on a user’s behaviors

 Welcome emails.
 When someone new joins your audience, it’s a key moment to make a good impression.
-With a welcome series, you can share everything about your business that a newcomer needs to know.
+With welcome drips, you can share everything about your business that a newcomer needs to know.
 You can also use welcome emails to follow up with someone you met in person, like at an event you hosted—for example, a trunk show, wine tasting, or sale.
 A drip campaign can be an effective way to keep new audience members posted on upcoming events, sales, or other activities and to make them feel like you share their values.

 Product recommendations.
 When someone makes a purchase, a great way to boost sales is to suggest related items.
 This can be included in an order confirmation or shipment notification email.
 For example, if someone buys a dress on your site, you might suggest a belt or scarf—whether they’re often bought together by other shoppers or recommended by your in-house experts.
 Alternatively, you might follow up a few weeks, or even months, after a purchase to suggest refills or parts.
 For example, if someone buys an air purifier on your site, you might send an email 3 months later suggesting replacement filters.

 Follow-up emails to educate and onboard your audience.
-If someone engages with your customer service team—for example, to inquire about order status, shipping timing, or some other concern—a drip campaign can prompt them to do more.
+If someone engages with your customer service or sales team—for example, to inquire about order status, shipping timing, or some other concern—a drip campaign can prompt them to do more.
 For example, if they call about a missing invoice or payment, a drip campaign might encourage them to sign up for emailed invoices or online or automatic payment.
 Likewise, if they started but didn’t complete a tutorial video on using your product or a product registration, a drip campaign can encourage them to finish—and better tie them to your business.

-Abandoned cart.
+Abandoned shopping carts.
 Online shoppers often put something in their cart, then remove it before purchase—or abandon the purchase altogether.
 A well-executed abandoned cart email can encourage them to reassess the purchase.
 Be careful, though, not to be too “big brother”-ish—you don’t want to appear overly intrusive.
 For example, if the shopper abandoned a particular skirt, you might send an email promoting your whole spring line, or a line from that designer, without mentioning the specific item they selected.

 Lead nurture.
 Active interest from prospects is particularly well suited to drip campaigns.
 If someone registers for a webinar or a content element like a white paper or interactive tool, that’s your cue to reach out to them with relevant content.
 For example, if you provide lawn care, and a prospect signs up for your guide to winter-proofing their yard, you can send them emails with additional tips and include promotions of your yard care products and services.
+Lead Nurturing can take many forms, like giving them more details about product features, or what they will learn from your online course, or educating them on your service, either way, a lead nurturing campaign can not only increase your sales but the purchase value as well.

 Unsubscribe emails.
 If someone unsubscribes from your e-newsletter, you might follow up with an email asking them for feedback.
 If they unsubscribe from your subscription service (such as a gym), in addition to asking for feedback, you might provide a special “we want you back” offer or incentive.
 You can also follow up with them 3 or 6 months later, when their situation may have changed, to woo them back.